racket/racket/racket/src/thread/README.txt

 Engine
 ------

-A couroutine thread or parallel thread normally runs inside an engine, which is responsible for running a continuation for some number of steps and then pausing it, maybe to check for breaks.
+A coroutine thread or parallel thread normally runs inside an engine, which is responsible for running a continuation for some number of steps and then pausing it, maybe to check for breaks.
 The coroutine thread scheduler (in "schedule.rkt") drives engines, and so some of its implementation lives outside an engine.
-Similarly, a scheduler for futures or the scheduler of a thread pool for parallel therads (more
+Similarly, a scheduler for futures or the scheduler of a thread pool for parallel threads (more
 precisely: the worker Chez Scheme threads that belong to that scheduler) drives engines.